Skip to content

 Well, for one, they are already an established subject matter expert on a specific topic.
 Plus, they have their own (often large) audience of people who follow and trust what they say.

-And they can help businesses, like we've done at Cognism, to create content that fuels the media machine.
+B2B LinkedIn influencers can also help businesses, as we’ve done at Cognism, create content that fuels the media machine.

 Liam explains: